 We want to share our journey of gardening in the middle of our backyard, in a space that has been home to grass and weeds for a while.
 We know the road to a flourishing garden is going to have many bumps, and the weather is more unpredictable than ever, but come along for the ride to see us try, fail, and try again – the true homesteading spirit!

-If you’d liked to be a Mother Earth News Community Garden sponsor contact Brenda Escalanta.
+If you’d like to be a Mother Earth News Community Garden sponsor contact Brenda Escalante.